Follow TV Tropes

 • Comically Missing the Point: In the day after the duel with Keiko, after seeing that she's back into Nanami's group, Utena comments to Anthy that she "doesn't get it".
 Recalling that Utena didn't know Keiko's name until the previous day, Anthy reminds her that the girl with the pigtails is Keiko, the girl with the shoulder length hair that curls outwards is Aiko and the girl whose hair curls in around her cheeks is Yuko.
 Utena clarifies that what she doesn't get is why Keiko went back to being friends with a girl she hates and with two girls that will choose to side with Nanami over her if it's convenient to them.

-• Dances and Balls: Nanami organizes a ball at her home to cheer up Touga.
+• Dances and Balls: Nanami decides to throw a ball at her home to cheer up Touga.
+Keiko gets fired up about making it a success and invites what seems like everyone at Ohtori.
+And Chu-Chu, too.

-• A Day in the Limelight: This episode focus on Keiko, that for most of the series is little more than one of Nanami's lackeys.
+• A Day in the Limelight: This episode focuses on Keiko, a character who any other day is nothing more than the most talkative of Nanami's lackeys.

 • Disproportionate Retribution: Keiko offers her umbrella to Touga.
 Nanami's response?
 Remove her from all her clubs, positions of power at the school, and every other group she is involved with and basically ruin her life.

-• False Friend: In this episode it's explored how Keiko really feels about Nanami.
-Deep down, Keiko hates Nanami but still sucks up to her so she can get closer to Touga.
+• False Friend: This episode explores how Keiko really feels about Nanami — deep down, she hates her, but still sucks up to her so she can get closer to Touga.

-• Foreshadowing: Anthy explains to Utena that the reason Keiko is willing to associate with Nanami, Aiko and Yuko despite how horribly they treated her is because it gets her closer to Touga.
-And that people are willing to do all kinds of horrible things if it's for someone they love.
+• Foreshadowing: Anthy explains to Utena that the reason Keiko is willing to associate with Nanami, Aiko, and Yuko despite how horribly they treated her is because it gets her closer to Touga.
+And that people are willing to do all kinds of horrible things in the name of love.

-• Girl Posse: This trope gets deconstructed in this episode: it's shown that Keiko, Aiko and Yuko don't really care that much for Nanami, but pretend to be her friends so they could get closer to her brother Touga.
-And it's also shown, when Nanami kicks Keiko out of the group, that the three girls aren't that loyal to each other either, as Aiko and Yuko easily chose to side with Nanami instead of standing up for Keiko.
-The four girls always hang out with each other without there being any real feeling of friendship, and they will turn on each other if it will benefit them, yet, by the end of the episode, Keiko still rejoins the "friends" that rejected her before.
+• Girl Posse: This trope gets deconstructed in this episode: this window into Keiko, Aiko and Yuuko's interior world shows that they don't really care that much for Nanami, but pretend to be her friends to get closer to her brother Touga.
+When Nanami kicks Keiko out of the group, the three girls aren't that loyal to each other either, as Aiko and Yuko turn their backs on Keiko without a second thought.
+There is no true friendship to be found among the four of them, but in the end Keiko still rejoins the "friends" that rejected her.

-• Lonely Among People: Despite the episode barely focusing on him, it's events show how lonely Touga really is.
-Touga is wildly popular with many of the girls at Ohtori and has multiple girlfriends and sexual conquests, but he doesn't have any actual emotional connection to anyone outside of the Student Council, and even that is shaky due to how he treats everyone.
+• Lonely Among People: Despite the episode barely focusing on him, its events show how lonely Touga really is.
+He is wildly popular with girls at Ohtori, but he doesn't have any actual emotional connection to anyone outside of the Student Council, and even that is shaky due to how he treats everyone.
 This results in Keiko being the only person Mikage can find that has a strong enough connection to Touga to take his soul sword, a girl that only had about five minutes of actual conversation with him, and whose issues are more about Nanami that they are about Touga.

-• Outside-Context Problem: Utena's regularly a dense person with an inability to read the room, but for once she's justifiably confused as Keiko rants throughout their duel about how much she hates Nanami.
-This is due to the fact that Utena has never associated with Keiko, never been involved in her life outside of seeing her as a lackey of Nanami, and didn't even know her name.
+• Outside-Context Problem: Utena is known for being oblivious, but in this case she's justifiably confused as Keiko rants throughout their duel about how much she hates Nanami.
+The only thing Utena knows about her is that she hangs around Nanami all the time.
+She didn't even know her name.
 So of course Utena would have no clue why Keiko has Touga's sword or why she wants Nanami dead.

-• Umbrella of Togetherness: Keiko shares her umbrella with Touga, which enrages Nanami when she finds out.
+• Umbrella of Togetherness: Keiko shares her umbrella with Touga; it is a particularly romantic gesture in Japanese culture and Nanami is enraged when she spots them together.

 • Worth It: A subtle example.
 While Mikage is annoyed at the failure, he was amused by Keiko calling the leader of her Girl Posse an insect.